HPEATG/DeCore/README.md

     	IdentityFile ~/.ssh/id_rsa
     	IdentitiesOnly yes

-To make fleetctl work later please copy the ssh public key to
+To make fleetctl work later please copy the ssh public key you want for the core user.
+Fleetctl connects over ssh and expects the private key to be loaded into an ssh-agent.

     ~/.ssh/id_core_rsa.pub